-- Majors will not be permitted to repeat any physics course more than once. - Upper level courses (numbered 300 or above) must be completed with a grade of C (2.0) or higher. - Physics electives are above the 300 level.
+- Majors will not be permitted to repeat any physics course more than once. - Upper level courses (numbered 300 or above) must be completed with a grade of C (2.0) or higher. - All Physics electives must be numbered above 300.
 Speak with your advisor about the appropriate elective for your engineering discipline.